spaskol/bat_status/README.md

-# bat_status
+# Power state logger
-Bash script for collecting power state
+Bash script for collecting power state data to check for power outages.

+Why it is created?

+How to run it?

+How to check it?